learning-software-engineering/learning-software-engineering.github.io/Topics/Development_Process/QA_testing.md

 Now that you know how to think about creating test cases it is important to also know how to write a test case.
 More specifically, how to describe the test case so it is easily understood.
 This is extremely useful for anyone who develops test.
 This is one of the skills that separates the good SQA engineers from the great ones.
 Here is a [short blog](https://blog.testlodge.com/how-to-write-test-cases-for-software-with-sample/) on how to write your test cases.

+## Automated testing

+[This article](./Automated_Testing.md) provides a nice overview of automated testing, which is an important tool in QA testing.